HusamSaleem/Online-Typing-Test/README.md

 # How to setup the Client
 0. Import the Unity folder from the client branch
-# *OPTIONAL* If you changed the server port listener, then you must do so as well in this.
+# *OPTIONAL* If you changed the server port listener, then you must change the client port as well.
 The port number can be found in the ServerAPI class

 # How to run the server
 -If you are running the server in an IDE, then it should be as easy as pressing the run button.